secwest/RobustRust/RustSyntacticSugarList.md

 8. Existential types: `existential type Foo: Trait;` for declaring a type alias for an opaque type that implements a given trait (experimental feature).
 9. Struct update syntax: `..base` for creating a new struct with some fields updated from an existing struct.
 10. Or patterns: `A | B` for matching on multiple patterns in a single arm of a `match` or `if let` expression.
-11. Const generics: `struct Foo&lt;const N: usize> { ... }` for defining generic parameters with constant values (experimental feature).
+11. Const generics: `struct Foo<const N: usize> { ... }` for defining generic parameters with constant values (experimental feature).
 12. Inline attributes: `#[inline]` and `#[inline(always)]` for suggesting that a function be inlined by the compiler.
-1. Trait objects: `Box&lt;dyn Trait>` for creating a trait object, which is a dynamically dispatched, heap-allocated object implementing a specific trait.
+1. Trait objects: `Box<dyn Trait>` for creating a trait object, which is a dynamically dispatched, heap-allocated object implementing a specific trait.
 2. Automatic dereferencing: Rust automatically dereferences references and smart pointers when calling methods, so you don't need to explicitly dereference them using `*`.
 3. Range patterns: `a..=b` for matching a range of values inclusively within a `match` expression.
 4. Nested import groups: `use foo::{bar, baz::{qux, quux}};` for importing multiple items from the same module in a more concise way.
 5. Enum variant aliases: `type Alias = Enum::Variant;` for creating a type alias for a specific enum variant.
 6. Destructuring assignment: `let (a, b) = (1, 2);` for unpacking a tuple or struct into individual variables.
-7. "turbofish" for const generics: `foo::&lt;{ value }>()` for specifying const generic parameters (similar to the turbofish operator for type generics).
+7. "turbofish" for const generics: `foo::<{ value }>()` for specifying const generic parameters (similar to the turbofish operator for type generics).
 8. Nested functions: Rust allows you to define functions inside other functions, which can help with organizing code and encapsulating logic.
 1. Visibility shortcut: `pub(crate)` or `pub(super)` can be used to specify the visibility of an item within a crate or its parent module, respectively.
 2. Inline assembly: Rust provides support for inline assembly through the `asm!` macro, which enables you to include assembly language code directly in your Rust program for highly optimized or low-level operations.